jameshanlon/jameshanlon.github.io/content/hex-processor.md

 ### Hello World

-A more fullsome example is 'Hello World', where the main process is simply:
+A more fulsome example is 'Hello World', where the main process is simply:

 ```
 proc main() is prints("hello world\n")
 ```

-And ``prints`` unpacks the bytewise string representation by using routines for performing divison and remainder by 265.
-The full program listing:
+And ``prints`` unpacks the bytewise string representation by using routines for performing division and remainder by 265.
+The full program listing is:

 ```bash
 ➜ cat tests/x/hello_prints.x